JetBrains/kotlin-wrappers/FAQ.md

 _A_: First of all, `unsafeCast` or `asDynamic` are not recommended for external declarations. \
 They must be used by libraries for interfaces they describe.
 Some types' instances cannot be created by constructor invocation or interface implementation.
 For such types, we provide a strict factory function.
+It is a responsibility of library authors.
 Example:

 ```kotlin